 Christmas may be over but the rush to the malls is not.
-Shopping hours are extended after the 25th, and huge sale signs are displayed on all windows.
+Shopping hours are usually extended after the 25th, and huge sale signs are displayed on most shop windows.
 Shoppers make a mad dash to the department stores to take advantage of more shopping time and fantastic deals.

 Here’s a guide to help you make the most of one of the biggest shopping days of the year:

-Check the newspaper or browse the internet for store hours and after-Christmas sales and deals.
-Knowing what to expect before shopping day allows you to maximize your time and energy before hitting the malls.
+Check the newspaper or browse the internet for store hours and post-Christmas sales and deals.
+Knowing what to expect allows you to maximize your time and energy before hitting the malls.

-Avoid the crowds and long lines to the counter by going to the store as early as possible.
+Avoid the crowds and long lines at the counter by going to the store as early as possible.
 This allows you the advantage of first pickings on the arrays of merchandise.

 The lovely pink dress your little daughter received from her aunt thankfully comes with a gift receipt, but unfortunately, it’s too small.
-Now is not a good time to get the bigger size.
+Now is not a good time to exchange it for a bigger size.
 Unless you’re willing to endure the long lines to the exchange counter, it’s best to skip the swap for later.

 Some deals are not real deals at all.
 Despite the huge signs that scream discounts, one has to be discerning in identifying stocks that probably have little or no mark downs.
 Purchasing these items are better done on regular shopping days, when there are fewer people around and you can freely scrutinize each fine detail.